Ex0du5-2169/Mad-Island-Misc/README.md

 2. Add "body_preg" object for Yona (and others who need one) - done - needs testing.
 3. Add birthing animation/placeholder for those who don't have one - done - needs testing.
 4. Track impregnating monster and make offspring of a similar type by overriding default birth coroutine.

+Long term plans:
+1. Handle all default NPC pregnancies.
+2. Handle interspecies NPC as a new feature.
+3. Create quasi-menstrual system.
+4. Add appropriate body parts for those that lack them.

 Change log: